MaheenShahid78/Internship_Task-03/README.md

 - Reads the CSV file using Pandas.

 ### 3. Check Missing Values
-- Counts the missing values present in each subject using `isnull().sum()`.
+- Counts missing values in each subject using `isnull().sum()`.

 ### 4. Remove Duplicate Records
 - Detects duplicate rows.
 - Removes duplicate records using `drop_duplicates()`.

 ### 5. Fix Invalid Marks
-- Detects marks less than **0** or greater than **100**.
+- Detects marks below **0** or above **100**.
-- Replaces invalid marks with the average of the valid marks for that subject.
+- Replaces invalid marks with the average of valid marks for that subject.

 ### 6. Handle Missing Values
-- Replaces missing values (`NaN`) with the average marks of each subject after the invalid marks have been corrected.
+- Replaces missing values (`NaN`) with the subject average after invalid marks have been corrected.

 ### 7. Convert Marks to Integer
 - Converts all subject marks from float to integer using `astype(int)`.

 ### 8. Calculate Average Marks
-- Calculates the average marks of every student.
+- Calculates the average marks of each student.
 - Stores the result in a new **Average** column.

 ### 9. Find Topper and Lowest Scorer
-- Finds the student(s) with the highest average marks.
+- Finds the student(s) with the highest average.
-- Finds the student with the lowest average marks.
+- Finds the student with the lowest average.

 ### 10. Statistical Analysis
-Calculates the following statistics for every subject using NumPy:
+Calculates the following for each subject using NumPy:

 - Mean
 - Median
 - Standard Deviation

-### 11. Pass/Fail Result
+### 11. Pass/Fail Status
 - Students with an average of **40 or above** are marked as **Pass**.
 - Students with an average below **40** are marked as **Fail**.